Viktor Kibenok: Hospitalization and death

 Kibenok stayed in Sanitary Unit No.126 (the Pripyat Hospital) for one day before the true scale of the accident was realized.
 He was then transported by air to Moscow Hospital No.6, which specialised in treating victims of radiation accidents.
-He had received bitumen burns on the inside of his mouth and his lungs were damaged by inhaling burning bitumen.
+Kibenok had received bitumen burns on the inside of his mouth and his lungs were damaged by inhaling burning bitumen.
 Due to these internal burns, Kibenok couldn't eat and it was extremely painful for him to speak.
-By May 9th, Kibenok could no longer stand.
-He died a few days later on May 11th a few hours after his friend and colleague Vladimir Pravik.
-Throughout his hospitalization, he remained positive - even after multiple failed skin grafts and a failed bone-marrow transplant.
-His funeral was held on May 13th.
-He received an estimated 1000 REM (10 Sv) dose.
+By 9 May 1986 Kibenok could no longer stand.
+Kibenok died a few days later on 11 May 1986 a few hours after his friend and colleague Vladimir Pravik.
+Kibenok's funeral was held on 13 May 1986.
+Kibenok received an estimated 1000 REM (10 Sv) dose.
 Kibenok was aged just 23.
 He is buried alongside his comrades in Mitinskoe Cemetery in Moscow.

 Legacy

 After his death, Kibenok left behind a wife and unborn child, although the child would later be stillborn.
-He posthumously received the Hero of The Soviet Union award on September 25th 1986.
-He has a street named after him in his home city of Ivankiv.
-Kibenok also has numerous monuments, all over the Kyiv region, including one at the Cherkasy Fire and Technical School, where he trained to become an officer.
+Kibenok was posthumously awarded the Hero of The Soviet Union award along with the Order of Lenin on 25 September 1986.
+Kibenok has a street named after him in his home city of Ivanivka.
+Kibenok also has numerous monuments, all over the Kyiv region, including one at the Cherkasy Fire and Technical School where Kibenok trained to become an officer.